dorklyorg/dorkly/tasks.md

 - [ ] github repo: set up protected branch + pull request process
 - [ ] yaml files: aggressive validation (and run it in PR branches)
 - [ ] Logging: switch to zap or similar
-- [ ] Config: switch to viper or similar
 - [ ] Yaml parsing: smarter handling of DataId field (don't store it as 2 fields)

 ## Pending DX tasks